 8 Fascinating Cases Of Munchausen Syndrome By Proxy, The Disturbing Disorder At The Heart Of 'Mommy Dead & Dearest'

-The story of the Blanchardes is, as said, certainly not the first case of Munchausen by proxy that has come to the public's attention.
-The following cases provide a more intimate view of the condition and illustrate just how devastating this psychological disorder can be.
+The story of the Blanchardes is not the first case of Munchausen by proxy that has come to the public's attention — it’s just the first one that has been adapted for TV multiple times.
+The following cases provide other view

 1. Marybeth Tinning